Cultural Competence: Today’s Leadership Requirement

-Vista Leadership Academy is the only cross-cultural, multi-generational leadership development experience that combines a virtual classroom model with a transformative leadership journey in Oaxaca.
-Designed for professionals committed to social good, Academy participants learn the new skills required to spur innovation and impact in today’s global community.
+Vista Leadership Institute is the only cross-cultural, multi-generational leadership development experience that combines a virtual classroom model with a transformative leadership journey in Oaxaca.
+Designed for professionals committed to social good, Institute participants learn the new skills required to spur innovation and impact in today’s global community.

 Ready to grow your cultural competence at Vista Leadership Institute?